 There is a standard methodology for evaluating these trees known as STEM or Standard Tree Evaluation Method.

-We are intending to engage an arborist to evaluate all council and community nominated trees to see whether they warrant protection in the District Plan.
-These could be on either public or private land.
+We engaged an arborist to evaluate all council and community nominated trees to see whether they warrant protection in the District Plan.
+You can view identified notable trees on our Proposed District Plan.